SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/network/forcepoint_web_gateway.md

 ## Forward logs to Sekoia.io

-Please consult the [Syslog Forwarding](../../../ingestion_methods/sekoiaio_forwarder/) documentation to forward these logs to Sekoia.io.
+Please consult the [Sekoia.io Forwarder](../../../ingestion_methods/sekoiaio_forwarder/) documentation to forward these logs to Sekoia.io.